danhaus/quadcopter-autopilot/README.md

 rosrun hyper_prolled_cow controller_dynamic
 ```
 This starts 10-second countdown streamed to your terminal and then the drone takes off.
 After it stabilises itself at given altitude, it drops the payload and continues hovering.
+To land, disable the autopilot from your remote and take over manual control.

 ## Electronics:
  - Raspberry Pi 3B (RPi)